-Scott Levi is an associate in White & Case's Capital Markets Practice in New York and a member of the Firm's Public Company Advisory Group.
-Scott focuses on ongoing compliance obligations under U.S. securities laws and corporate governance matters, as well as public and private securities transactions.
+Scott Levi is a partner in White & Case's Capital Markets Practice in New York and a member of the Firm's Public Company Advisory Group.
+Scott focuses on ongoing compliance obligations under US securities laws and corporate governance matters, as well as public and private securities transactions.

 - Represented Evercore ISI and the other underwriters on the offering of 2.3 million American Depositary Shares (ADSs) of Piedmont Lithium Limited, a NASDAQ listed company incorporated under the laws of the Commonwealth of Australia.
 Piedmont is a pre-revenue generating lithium company with a project located approximately 25 miles west of Charlotte, North Carolina, in an area that has been described as one of the largest lithium provinces in the world.
 Piedmont recently signed a five year lithium sales offtake agreement with Tesla to support its high-nickel batteries.